-1. Take client through the sales conversation as normal.
-Involving building rapport, listening, exploring problem, empathy and compassion.
+1. Take the client through the sales conversation as normal i.e building rapport, listening, exploring the problem, showing empathy and compassion.

 2. At the solution stage before offering your solution ask the potential client if they are committed to solving their problem by working with you.
-Usually before they know what is involved or the level of investment.
+Usually, this comes before they know what is involved or the level of investment.

-3. If client doesn’t give a clear commitment before knowing details of your package tell them that you only work with people who are committed and decisive and as they are neither you will not be inviting them to work with you.
+3. If the client doesn’t give a clear commitment before knowing details of your package, tell them that you only work with people who are committed and decisive and as they are neither, you will not be inviting them to work with you.
 This may elicit the required commitment but if it doesn’t, end the call and move on to the next client.

 There is also a variation on 3. which involves offering a significant discount for an on-the-spot commitment.
 Again, if the client fails to commit on the spot, end the call, remove the opportunity and move on to the next client.

 I’ve been at the receiving end of this approach myself this summer and was stunned at how it left me feeling.
-The turn from compassion, interest and empathy as I shared personal and business details to coldnesss and even aggression when I wasn’t in a position to commit left me feeling pretty shaken up.
+The turn from compassion, interest and empathy as I shared personal and business details to coldnesss and even aggression when I wasn’t in a position to commit, left me feeling pretty shaken up afterwards.

-But don’t misunderstand me.
-This approach does work.
-And in fact it is surprisingly effective.
+But here’s the thing – this approach does work.
+In fact, it works really well and is surprisingly effective.
 There are many people who are way more successful than I am who have grown their business entirely using this approach.
-Their philosophy goes a bit like this: “OK so I will annoy and upset some people, but that’s OK because I don’t want those sort of people as clients anyway, and the number of “Yeses” that I get more than makes up for the number of people I might upset.
+Their philosophy goes a bit like this: “OK so I will annoy and upset some people, but that’s OK because I don’t want those sort of people as clients anyway, and the number of “Yeses” that I get more than makes up for the number of people I might upset along the way.
 And if they don’t say “Yes” on this call they are probably not going to say “Yes” later anyway”

-So like so many established sales techniques it works!
+So like so many established, traditional sales techniques it works!

-While I love sales and selling, and I love getting fairly rewarded for sharing my gifts I also love respecting people, working with integrity and treating people how I like to be treated.
+While I love sales and selling, I also love getting fairly rewarded for sharing my gifts, respecting people, working with integrity and treating people how I like to be treated.
 I like to get off my sales calls leaving my potential clients feeling good about their decision – whether it’s a Yes or a No.

 I see it as my responsibility to help the client clearly see just how I can help them, the impact it will have and the cost of doing nothing.
 But it is not my job to force them to a decision, no matter how clearly I think they need my help.

-So, while I don’t subscribe to the “Buy Now of F*** Off” approach I DO believe it’s important to bring your clients to a decision while they are on a call with you.
+So, while I don’t subscribe to the “Buy Now or F*** Off” approach I DO believe it’s important to bring your clients to a decision while they are on a call with you.

 This is because of 2 key factors in basic human psychology: